MinFE/pug-preview/README.md

 # pug-preview
-The use to preview pug grammar.
+The project was to preview pug grammar.